ZikestrikeWasTaken/My-Homemade-Youtube-Clone/README.md

-# Bored so I'm going to continue on Feburary 12
+# Bored so I'm going to continue on Feburary 41 (Soon I guess)

 # MISSING PARTS OF THE BACKEND AND INDEX.JS